bgunnarsson/toaster/packages/toaster/README.md

 ## Installation

-Install the `toaster` library using npm:
+Install the `toaster` library using the package manager of your choice.

 ```bash
 pnpm i @bgunnarsson/toaster